IBM/platinum-demos/docs/tech-sales-enablement-learning-to-ingest-data-into-ibm-concert-pipeline/demo-instructions.md

 <summary>Introduction</summary>

-In this demo we will build and run a pipeline to understand how a customer will automate the data ingestion process.
+In this demo, we will build and run a pipeline to understand how a customer will automate the data ingestion process.

-Concert is designed to ingest data on a regular basis, every time an application is updated the pipeline will automatically generate new SBOMs and CVE scan and then upload them to Concert.
+Concert is designed to ingest data on a regular basis.
+Every time an application is updated, the pipeline will automatically generate new SBOMs and CVE scans and then upload them to Concert.

-For our demo we will use Tekton on Redhat Openshift to build our pipeline.
+For our demo, we will use Tekton on Red Hat OpenShift to build our pipeline.
 The pipeline concepts we will demonstrate can be translated to other CI/CD pipeline tools.

 <br/>